Fertilizer Cost Calculator

 When does it make financial sense to use specialty or enhanced-efficiency fertilizers?

-Enhanced-efficiency fertilizers (EEFs)—such as urease inhibitors, nitrification inhibitors, and polymer-coated urea—typically cost 15–30% more than conventional products, which this calculator models with a 1.2 multiplier.
+Enhanced-efficiency fertilizers (EEFs)—such as urease inhibitors, nitrification inhibitors, and polymer-coated urea—typically cost more than conventional bulk products, which this calculator models with the Liquid (1.2) and Premium Blend (1.5) multipliers against Bulk/Generic (0.6).
 They make the most financial sense in high-risk nitrogen loss situations: fall-applied nitrogen in warm soils, sandy soils prone to leaching, or fields with frequent ponding where denitrification is common.
 Research generally shows EEFs can reduce nitrogen loss by 15–30% in these conditions, potentially preserving enough yield to justify the premium.
 On well-drained soils with spring application timing, the agronomic benefit is often minimal.